-Band Demonstration of knowledge and understanding of the clinical task(s) and/or treatment(s) and/or provision of care and support agreed ways of working and regulations/legislation in relation to a clinical task(s) and/or r resources in relation to a Recording, using, selecting and/or presenting data and/or handling information in relation to a clinical task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 1 1 The student demonstrates basic knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is fragmented throughout the student's practice.
+Banc under task(s and/or Demonstration of knowledge and understanding of the clinical task(s) and/or treatment(s) and/or provision of care and support cation of best practice, d ways of working and ations/legislation in relation inical task(s) and/or nent(s) and/or provision of nd support clinical task(s) and/or treatment(s) and/or provision of care and Recording, using, selecting and/o presenting data and/or handling information in relation to a clinica task(s) and/or treatment(s) and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 1 1 The student demonstrates basic knowledge and understanding of the delegated clinical tasks and treatments and/or provision of care and support, that is fragmented throughout the student's practice.
 1 The student demonstrates minimally effective application of the clinical task(s), treatment and/or provision of care and support, that is rarely in line with best practice techniques and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is poor and demonstration of the clinical task(s), treatment and/or provision of care and support is minimally within the scope of their role and responsibilities.
 The student demonstrates poor use of the equipment and/or materials and/or resources, which are rarely applied with accuracy and precision.
 The student monitors and maintains equipment and/or materials and/or resources with limited effectiveness and rarely ensures that the equipment and/or materials and/or resources are available, correctly located and serviceable as applicable.
 1 The student records, uses, selects and/or presents data and/or handles information in a minimally effective and clear way, when assisting with delegated clinical tasks and treatments and/or providing care and support.
 The student rarely records, uses, selects and/or presents and handles information in line with few local and national policies.
 The student is minimally effective at developing and adhering to care and assessment plans and clarifying complex information, as appropriate.

 Band n-centred and family-centred care and e frameworks Comm unication techniques and strategies Health and Safety Mark Descriptor Mark Descriptor Mark Descriptor 4 4 The student demonstrates an excellent ability to maintain duty of care, acting in the best interests and considering the rights of the child or young person consistently when assisting with delegated clinical tasks and treatments and/or providing care and support.
 The student applies highly effective person-centred and family-centred care, demonstrating excellent knowledge and understanding of the role of families and carers in the care and support of children and young people.
-The student's adherence to and application of the appropriate service frameworks is excellent.
-The student demonstrates highly effective, age appropriate communication techniques and always implements strategies to deal with any barriers to communication, showing an excellent ability to develop positive relationships.
+The student's adherence to and application of the appropriate service frameworks is excellent .
+The student demonstrates highly effective , age appropriate communication techniques and always implements strategies to deal with any barriers to communication, showing an excellent ability to develop positive relationships.
 The student always ensures that appropriate communication techniques are adopted to deliver holistic support when working in partnership with families and carers.
 The student uses age appropriate technical language with accuracy and they always demonstrate active listening and questioning for clarity.
 4 The student's adherence to and compliance with health and safety regulations and legislation and principles that keep children and young people safe is excellent , when assisting with delegated clinical tasks and treatments and/or providing care and support.
 The student always monitors and maintains the clinical environment and demonstrates highly effective infection prevention and control procedures.